Quantum state engineering by steering in the presence of errors

-In this paper, we discuss two types of errors: \emph{static} and \emph{dynamic}.
-Static errors do not change during the steering protocol, while dynamic errors do.
-We will examine the following two static errors: \begin{enumerate}[(i)] \item \emph{Erroneous detector-system coupling parameter}.
-As we saw in Sec.~\ref{ssec:wml}, there are certain values the product $J\delta t$ can take on that prevent steering from occurring.
-Therefore, we will define this as our first static error (Sec.~\ref{ssec:erroneous_coupling_parameter}). \item \emph{Erroneously prepared detectors}.
-The steering protocol requires preparing the detectors in a specific state after each measurement step.
-Then, it is natural to discuss the case where, because of any external perturbation, we are only capable of preparing the detectors in a state $\rho_d$ that is not the desired one (i.e., $\rho_d\neq\varrho_d$), and see how the steering protocol with erroneously prepared detectors yields a ``spoiled'' target state (Sec.~\ref{ssec:errors_in_the_detector}). \end{enumerate} Contrary to static ones, dynamic errors are those in which the errors may fluctuate \textit{at} or \textit{within} each measurement step.
-The former are called \emph{quenched}, and the latter \emph{time dependent} errors.
-In this work, we will discuss four dynamic errors: \begin{enumerate}[(i)] \item \emph{Fluctuating steering direction}.
+Dynamic errors are subdivided into two categories: \emph{time-dependent} and \emph{quenched}.
+If the detector-system Hamiltonian changes in time within one step (between two measurements of the detector), we call the dynamical error time-dependent.
+If the parameters of the protocol within the step are constant in time but change from step to step, we call the dynamic error quenched.
+In this work, we will discuss four types of dynamic errors: \begin{enumerate}[(i)] \item \emph{Fluctuating steering direction}.
 This error is exclusively quenched and describes the scenario where different steering directions appear at each measurement step.
 These steering directions can be discrete or continuous (Sec.~\ref{ssec:errors_steering_direction}). \item \emph{Fluctuating detector-system interaction strength}.
 This error becomes quenched if the coupling constant is drawn from a probability distribution at each steering step.
 Alternatively, the coupling constant can become a multiplicative white noise (during a single measurement step), making this error time-dependent (Sec.~\ref{ssec:errors_coupling_constant}). \item \emph{Environmentally induced perturbation}.
 A perturbation operator with multiplicative white noise is added to the steering Hamiltonian to represent the interaction of the detector-system with a noisy environment (Sec.~\ref{ssec:steering_hamiltonian}). \item \emph{Erroneous measurement direction}.
 After each steering step, the basis of the local observable measured on the detector may change, making this dynamic error quenched (Sec.~\ref{ssec:errros_in_the_measurement_direction}). \end{enumerate}